Jump to topic:

 • Prior to the start of any half or overtime period

-Fouls & Violations
+Fouls and other Violations

 A free kick shall be awarded to the opposing team from the point of infraction, for a player who commits any of the following offenses (all fouls are called at the discretion of the Referee):